Stanford-NavLab/gnss_lib_py/README.md

     following from the main directory:
     `poetry export -f requirements.txt --output ./docs/source/requirements.txt`

-After the above, run the following commands from the `docs` directory to update the documentation source and generate a local HTML version:
+After the above, activate your local poetry environment using `poetry shell` (in the parent directory) and run the following commands from the `docs` directory to update the documentation source and generate a local HTML version:
 ```
 make clean
 make html